edibblepdx/edibblepdx.github.io/posts/chip8.md

 &nbsp;

 All of my code is available on my [GitHub](https://github.com/edibblepdx/Oxid-8/tree/main) and the core [crate](https://crates.io/crates/oxid8-core) is fully documented to be used in implementing your own frontend.
-You can also use my interpreter in the browser [**here**](https://edibblepdx.github.io/Oxid-8/) or click on the controller icon up in the navbar as of writing.
+You can also use my interpreter in the browser or on your phone [**here**](https://edibblepdx.github.io/Oxid-8/), or click on the controller icon up in the navbar as of writing.
 You will need your own games, but those are easy to find.
 The controls can also be found in the readme of the Git repository.

 <a href="https://edibblepdx.github.io/Oxid-8/" target="_blank">
 <img src="https://github.com/user-attachments/assets/ab1f3bdc-4ab0-48f8-8563-1ee89c436e90" alt="Tetris drawing to Kitty terminal via Ratatui."/>